How to best care for and maintain your accessories.

 Waxed Canvas Care

 Please do not machine wash, dry clean or iron your waxed canvas bag.
 Never use detergent or solvent cleaners.
 Remove as much dried debris and dirt with a brush first.
-Then apply cold water to the dirty surface.
+Then apply cool-warm water to the dirty surface.
 Never use hot water.
 Gently use a soft scrub brush or wet sponge on the damp bag, rinse, and let it dry.
 As a last resort for stubborn stains, a mild bar soap may be used.
 Make sure to test a small inconspicuous area first.
 Too much soap will prematurely strip away the protective wax coating on your canvas.

 Inner Tube Care